 Virginia creepers grow very rapidly and their foliage turns its bright red and burgundy color during the fall, which is why a lot of people use them for ornamental and decorative purposes outside their houses.

 Since the plant is regularly confused with poison ivy (which have 3 finger leaves instead of 5), here’s what you need to know about the Virginia creeper’s toxicity

-Is The Virginia Creeper Vine Poisonous or Toxic?
+Is The Virginia Creeper Poisonous To Touch?